The Wall (Haushofer novel)

 The Wall (Die Wand) is a 1963 novel by Austrian writer Marlen Haushofer.
 Considered the author's finest work, The Wall is an example of dystopian fiction.
 The English translation by Shaun Whiteside was published by Cleis Press in 1990.

 The novel's main character is a 40-something woman whose name the reader never learns.
-While vacationing in a hunting lodge in the Austrian mountains, a transparent wall has been placed that closes her off from the outside world; all life outside the wall appears to have died.
+While she is vacationing in a hunting lodge in the Austrian mountains, a transparent wall has been placed that closes her off from the outside world; all life outside the wall appears to have died.
 With a dog, a cow, and a cat as her sole companions, she struggles to survive and to come to terms with the situation.
 Facing fear and loneliness, she writes an account of her isolation without knowing whether or not anyone will ever read it.

 Composition

 The novel was composed four times over in longhand between 1960 and 1963.
 In a letter written to a friend in 1961, Marlen describes the difficulty with its composition: I am writing on my novel and everything is very cumbersome because I never have much time and, mainly, because I can not embarrass myself.
 I must continuously inquire whether what I say about animals and plants is actually correct.
 One can not be precise enough.
 I would be very happy, indeed, if I were able to write the novel only half as well as I am imagining it in my mind.
 She commented a year later to the same friend: I am extremely industrious.
 My novel is completed in its first draft.
 I have already completed one hundred pages of the rewrite.
 Altogether there will be 360 pages.
 Writing strains me a great deal and I suffer from headaches.
 But I hope that I will be finished by the beginning of May (I must allow at least four weeks for the typing)...And the household must keep on running also.
 All that is very difficult for me because I can only concentrate on one thing and forcing me to be versatile makes me extremely nervous.
 I have the feeling as if I were writing into the air.